zpainter/iassist/content/about/general-assembly-minutes-1992.md

 attendees feel welcome at IASSIST, and get a chance to talk about local problems.
 Are we realizing the 5-year plan, now that we are 3 years into it?
-One idea by which to capitalize on the wealth of experience in IASSIST was the creation of an IASSIST \'A-team\' to fix problems that individual members/institutions may have.
+One idea by which to capitalize on the wealth of experience in IASSIST was the creation of an IASSIST 'A-team' to fix problems that individual members/institutions may have.
 Touched on the possibilities of institutionalizing the sharing of data and expertise.
 Also introduced the possibility of changing the format of the conference to 2 days of